yokoffing/ChatGPT-Prompts/README.md

 ## [More precise answers](https://www.youtube.com/watch?v=QmA7S2iGBjk)
 > Please ask clarifying questions before providing your answer to ensure a better understanding of the request.

-To get the best results, ask Bing to SEARCH.
+[WIP] To get the best results, ask Bing to SEARCH.
 Even if you think Bing Chat knows something, ask it to:

 > * First, research `...`, then
 > * Look up `...` on Reddit, then